jacquescrocker/aarrr/README.md

 Our report views probably aren't going to be exactly what you want, so we encourage you to cycle through the `AAARR.report_results` (returns the latest generated report results) and build up your own graphs and charts.

+## Data Model

+This section describes how AARRR stores your data within the MongoDB collections (raw and reports).

+### Raw Events

+AARRR tracks the raw metric data in a 2 main tables:

+`aarrr_users` tracks the unique identities of each user. the `aarrr_user_id` is used for each event.

+* `_id`: generated aarrr user id
+* `user_id`: optional tie in to your database's user_id
+* `data`: hash that stores any data that's passed for the user on creation. main use is for analyzing the cohort data
+* `splits`: hash that maps split testing rules to assigned splits for the user
+* `cohorts`: a hash that maps cohort rules with the results
+* `ignore_reason`: a string that represents the reason this user is ignored in reports
+* `first_event_at`: date that the user first interacted with the site
+* `last_event_at`: date that the user last interacted with the site

+`aarrr_events` tracks each event that the user is engaged in.

+* `_id`: generated aarrr event id
+* `aarrr_user_id`: id that maps event back to the aarrr users table
+* `event_types`: array of types of the event that was tracked
+* `event_name`: name for the event that was tracked
+* `data`: data that should be tracked along with the event
+* `revenue`: revenue the was generated on this event
+* `referral_code`: referral code that was generated for this event